Introduction customer trends and new food sources: what are the food safety risks involved?

 -> There are numerous bacterial species connected to edible insects, some of which are pathogenic.

--> Insects may be exposed to a variety of hazards, (pesticides, veterinary medications, mycotoxins and heavy metals).
+-> Insects may be exposed to a variety of hazards, (, veterinary medications, mycotoxins and heavy metals).

 • Even though consumers are consuming fewer items made from animals, many still crave the distinctive flavor and mouthfeel of animal products.
 As a result, many plant-based substitutes that closely resemble the flavor and consumption experience of animal-based goods have been developed.